SMP: Reusable Score-Matching Motion Priors for Physics-Based Character Control: Experiments

-To evaluate the effectiveness of SMP, we apply our framework to train policies for on a suite of challenging motion control tasks.
-In \Cref{subsec:100style}, we demonstrate the\emph{modularity} of SMP by using a pre-trained prior to train new control policies without requiring access to the original motion dataset.
-By training a single style-conditioned diffusion model on the 20-hour 100STYLE dataset, the prior can then be used to train policies to perform tasks in a variety of different styles, where each style-specific prior reward is obtained simply by conditioning the pretrained model on the desired style label.
-New styles can also be synthesized by composing the pretrained diffusion model when conditioned on different styles.
+To evaluate the effectiveness of SMP, we apply our framework to train policies for a suite of challenging motion control tasks.
+In \Cref{subsec:100style}, we demonstrate the \emph{modularity} of SMP by using a pre-trained prior to train new control policies without requiring access to the original motion dataset.
+By training a style-conditioned diffusion model on the 20-hour 100STYLE dataset, we show that a single pre-trained prior can then be used to train policies to perform tasks in a variety of different styles, where each style-specific prior reward is obtained simply by conditioning the pretrained SMP on the desired style label.
+New styles can also be synthesized by composing the pretrained diffusion model's predictions from different styles.
 In \Cref{subsec:lafan}, we show that a single motion prior can be \emph{reused} to train policies across diverse tasks, such as steering, target location, and dodgeball.
-In addition to controlling the behavioral style of the character, in \Cref{subsec:hoi} we show that SMP can also model \emph{human-object interaction priors}.
+In addition to guiding the behavioral style of the character, in \Cref{subsec:hoi} we show that SMP can also model \emph{human-object interactions}.
 By training the diffusion model on human-object interaction data, SMP learns to jointly model both object and character motions, allowing agents to use human-like behavior to perform object interaction tasks.
-SMP also enables agents to learn robust and natural recovery behaviors, as demonstrated in \Cref{subsec:getup}.
-Similar to other distribution-matching objectives, the policies trained with SMP can synthesize new skills that are not explicitly present in the reference dataset.
-In \Cref{subsec:wjr}, when trained on a 3-second walk–jog–run dataset, SMP automatically leads to the emergence of different locomotion gaits that enable a character to closely follow a wide spectrum of target speeds, as well as natural transitions between the various gaits.
+Beyond task-directed behaviors, SMP also enables agents to learn robust and natural recovery behaviors, as demonstrated in \Cref{subsec:getup}.
+Similar to prior distribution-matching objectives, the policies trained with SMP can synthesize new skills that are not explicitly present in the reference dataset.
+In \Cref{subsec:wjr}, we show that an SMP trained on a small-scale dataset, containing only 3 seconds of walking, jogging, and running motion clips, can automatically lead to the emergence of different locomotion gaits that enable a character to closely follow a wide range of different target speeds, as well as natural transitions between various gaits.
 Finally, to benchmark SMP’s effectiveness for motion imitation, we evaluate SMP on single-clip imitation tasks (\Cref{subsec:singleclip}).
 SMP is able to closely reproduce a diverse set of dynamic and acrobatic skills, achieving comparable motion quality to state-of-the-art adversarial imitation learning methods.